 Section 4.130 requires the Commission to provide an annual report to the Board of Supervisors, reporting the following information: (1) number of complaints received; (2) the type of conduct complained about; (3) the number of referrals to the Civil Service Commission, other City departments, or other government agencies; (4) the number of investigations the Ethics Commission conducted; (5) findings or recommendations on policies or practices resulting from the Ethics Commission’s investigations; (6) the number of disciplinary actions taken by the City as a result of complaints made to the Ethics Commission; and (7) the number and amount of administrative penalties imposed by the Ethics Commission as a result of complaints made to the Commission.
 Pursuant to section 4.130, the Commission reports the following regarding complaints filed under Chapter IV during the 2012-2013 fiscal year: (1) 19 complaints received; (2) ten complaints alleged improper governmental activity; nine complaints alleged retaliation; (3) six complaints were referred to the Civil Service Commission, other City departments, or other government agencies; (4) zero; (5) none; (6) unknown; and (7) zero and $0.

 During the year, staff proposed separate enforcement regulations for handling violations of the Sunshine Ordinance.
 After discussion during various meetings, the Commission approved new enforcement regulations during its regular meeting on November 26, 2012.
 These regulations went into effect on January 25, 2013.
 Thus far, the Commission has held seven hearings using these new regulations.

 Education and Outreach

-Staff provided or participated in 36 trainings or meetings related to matters within the jurisdiction of the Ethics Commission.
-Of the 36 trainings provided, 25 were in-person trainings or meetings and 11 were web training videos.
+During the year, staff provided or participated in 27 trainings or meetings related to matters within the jurisdiction of the Ethics Commission.

 Advice and Opinions